Fabien Robert: Forest Green Rovers

 On 4 August 2016, it was announced that Robert had signed for National League side Forest Green Rovers.
 He was part of the squad winning the promotion to League Two in the Play off at Wembley.

 He made a bright start, with his loan deal being extended, but picked up an injury, causing Robert's loan to be terminated and he returned to Forest Green.
 However, on 15 January 2018, Robert re-joined Aldershot Town on a loan deal until the end of the season.
 On 20 September, Robert joined National League South side Gloucester City on a one-month loan deal.
 The deal was then extended by another month.

 International career

 Robert is available for selection with the France under-21 team and appeared in a FIFA non-sanctioned friendly with the under-21s against the Paris Saint-Germain Reserves played in January 2009.
 On 25 May 2009, he was selected to the under-20 squad to participate in the 2009 Mediterranean Games.

 Personal life

-He is not the brother of Laurent Robert.
+He is the brother of Laurent Robert.